 Specific Types of Electronics:

-- Computers and Televisions - These materials are accepted at the e-cycling stations at the I-66 Transfer Station and I-95 Landfill Complex.
+- Computers (Desktops and Laptops) - These materials are accepted at the e-cycling stations at the I-66 Transfer Station and I-95 Landfill Complex.

 - Cell Phones - Cell phones are accepted at the e-cycling stations at both the I-66 Transfer Station and I-95 Landfill Complex.
 Cell phones are also accepted at various government office drop-off locations.